sparkflows/sparkflows-docs/docs/user-guide/export-import/export-projects.rst

 Export Projects
 ==============

-Fire Insights enables you to export Projects as ZIP files.
-These ZIP files can then be imported into another instance of Fire Insights.
+Sparkflows enables you to export Projects as ZIP files.
+These ZIP files can then be imported into another instance of Sparkflows.

-Below are the steps for exporting Projects in Fire Insights.
+Below are the steps for exporting Projects in Sparkflows.

 Steps for Exporting Projects
 -----

-1. You can Login to Fire Insights web server URL and follow below steps:
+1. You can Login to Sparkflows web server URL and follow below steps:

    * Go to the Project List page.